Rao-Sanaullah/neurocomputing_application_code/README.md

 * This 3D plot offers a visual representation of detected humans along with their corresponding spike trains.
 * The right image illustrates the data of the first 25 objects along with 0-75 objects,
-* And the right 3d plot provides an overview of the data from the first 100 detected objects.
+* And the right 3D plot provides an overview of the data from the first 100 detected objects.

+The detailed presentation for this project is available at: https://rao-sanaullah.github.io/neurocomputing_application/

+For any help, please contact

+Sanaullah (sanaullah@hsbi.de)